-MSHA Part 46 New Miner Training
+MSHA Part 46 New Miner 4-Hour Introduction

-|This course is designed to meet MSHA Part 46 requirements.
+This course is designed to meet MSHA Part 46 requirements.
 Part 46 applies to shell dredging, sand, gravel, surface stone, surface clay, colloidal phosphate, and surface limestone mines.
 If your work is in other MSHA regulated operations or you are an independent contractor that operates in other types of mining operations, you may be required to complete Part 48 training instead.

 If you are an Independent Contractor there are sections within the Part 46 training that are a bit more difficult to apply, but this course offers special instruction that will not only help you complete the course, but accomplish the ultimate goal: keep you safe in mine work areas.